-Sometimes the first months or years of a grant do not involve human participant or animal use.
-Preparing (and reviewing) a complete ethics application during this phase of the project may be impossible.
-The release of funds process managed by REO enables researchers to access their funds budgeted for up to one year of the project pending preparation and approval of a fully developed ethics application.
-A file cannot move into the final processing queue to be processed until all ethics requirements have been fulfilled (i.e., requirements confirmed and appropriate documentation received).
-Wait times on active files increase significantly when certifications are not handled in a proactive manner.
+Sometimes the first months or years of a grant do not involve human participant research or animal use and preparing an application and obtaining approval during this phase of the project may be impossible.
+The release of funds process, managed by the Research Ethics Office (REO), enables researchers to access the funds budgeted for up to one year of the project pending preparation and receipt of the full ethics approval.
+See REO's website for more information on the process.
+Access to your funds will be frozen if your Release of Funds Agreement expires before you obtain ethics approval.

 Please note: Without a Release of Funds Agreement, expenses incurred before ethics approval is in place are considered ineligible.